Rtulpe/TM4-Traffic-Controller/documentation/2_Architecture_Design.md

 5. Next Tick

 #### Main Lights handler
+Changes Lights for the main car and pedestrian road.

 Used: Standard and Rush mode handler

 Uses: Light State

 #### Side Lights handler
+Changes Lights for the side car and pedestrian road.

 Used: Standard and Rush mode handler

 Uses: Light State

 #### Night Lights handler
+Changes all Lights, for night mode only.

 Used: Night Mode Handler